Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Introduction

 \section{Introduction}

-What is now called the Baker--Campbell--Hausdorff \emph{formula} (or \emph{series}) has been studied for well over a century~\cite{early-history, Baker, Campbell, Dynkin1, Dynkin2}.
-In the current article we will discuss the relatively recently developed Reinsch algorithm~\cite{Reinsch, Casas-Murua, Murua-tables, Blanes-Casas}, and relations between this algorithm and Goldberg's results from 1956~\cite{Goldberg, Newman-Thompson, Cyclic}.
-One version of the Baker--Campbell--Hausdorff formula is the expansion~\cite{Goldberg, Newman-Thompson, Cyclic}
+\parskip10pt What is now called the Baker--Campbell--Hausdorff \emph{formula} (\emph{series}) has been studied for well over a century.
+A recent study of the early history can be found in~\cite{early-history}, with key historical references including~\cite{Baker, Campbell, Hausdorff, Dynkin1, Dynkin2}.
+A more recent summary of the present-day status of this topic can be found in~\cite{recent-history}.
+In the current article we will discuss the relatively recently developed Reinsch algorithm~\cite{Reinsch}, and relations between this algorithm and Goldberg's results from 1956~\cite{Goldberg, Newman-Thompson, Cyclic}.
+Though our primary focus will be the Goldberg coefficients for the non-commutator version of the Baker--Campbell--Hausdorff series, we shall for completeness carefully connect our results back to known results for the nested-commutator versions of the Baker--Campbell--Hausdorff series, and shall furthermore also apply the simplified Reinsch algorithm to several modified variants of the Baker--Campbell--Hausdorff series.
+Indeed, the simplified Reinsch algorithm can easily be applied to \emph{any} function $f(X,Y)$, of non-commuting variables $X$ and $Y$, for which it is somehow known that a formal power series can be constructed.